x86dev/docker-seafile/README.md

 The image contains/adds the following:

-- Support for Seafile 3.x
+- Latest Seafile (4.x)
 - Nginx for TLS (HTTPS) support
 - Self-signed certificates, generated automatically on first run
 - Runit for keeping the services up and running

 ## Changelog

-- Added initial support for Seafile 4.x and using the official mysql Docker image.
+- 2015/04/18: Added initial support for Seafile 4.x and using the official mysql Docker image.
 Stay tuned for updates.

 ## Architecture